Home

 Journal of Neuroscience 2018

-To view a lecture by Yoram Gutfreund on barn owls and neuroscience (40 min in Hebrew) click here:
+To watch a lecture by Yoram Gutfreund on barn owls and neuroscience (Hebrew) click here

-To view a lecture by Yoram Gutfreund on barn owls and neuroscience (55 min in English) click here:
+To watch a lecture by Yoram Gutfreund on barn owls and neuroscience (English) click here

-To an article by Yoram Gutfreund on Ethology, Neuroscience and the question of animal consciousness (in Hebrew) click here:
+To an article by Yoram Gutfreund on Ethology, Neuroscience and the question of animal consciousness (Hebrew) click here

 Odissea article page1